Portiuncula: Later developments

-Decorations of the Porziuncola
+Decorations of the Portiuncula

 This tiny church is exquisitely decorated by artists from different periods.
-On the façade, above the entrance outside, is a fresco by Johann Friedrich Overbeck (1829), depicting St Francis receiving from Christ and the Virgin the indulgence, known as the “Pardon of Assisi”.
+On the façade, above the entrance outside, is a fresco by Johann Friedrich Overbeck (1829), depicting St Francis receiving from Christ and the Virgin the indulgence, known as the "Pardon of Assisi".
 The German painter Overbeck was a member of the Nazarene movement, a group of painters who aimed to revive honesty and spirituality in Christian art.
 At the base of this fresco is a small rectangular fresco beneath which are the Latin words Haec est porta vitae aeternae ("This is the gate to eternal life").

 The outside wall to the right of the entrance shows fragments of two frescoes by unknown Umbrian artists.
 In the 19th century a door was opened in the same wall, to control the flow of pilgrims.
 The left outside wall includes the tombstone of Pietro Cattani, who died on 10 March 1221.
 (St Francis was still alive at the time of his death).
 At the back, above the entrance, is the fresco Crucifixion by Perugino, painted around 1485.
 It was badly damaged during the construction of the basilica.
 The 15th century door is decorated with floral motifs.
-On top of the Porziuncola stands a small Gothic belfry.
+On top of the Portiuncula stands a small Gothic belfry.

 The interior is austere and simple.
 Some of the rough, squared stones, taken from Mount Subasio, were put in place by the saint himself while repairing this little church.
 It is decorated in a simple Gothic style with frescoes from the 14th and the 15th century.
 But the masterpiece is the six-part fresco in the apse of this little church, painted by the priest Ilario da Viterbo (1393):